-IPB101 Religious Studies - Islam, 3(2-2)
+IPB101 Religion - Islam, 3(2-1)

-Implement the basics of christian faith to supplement the development of students as a complete and new individual in Christ.
+Implement the basics of Christian faith to supplement the development of students as a complete and new individual in Christ.
 Increase one's responsibility to God by being perceptive to others and the environment.
 Therefore, as an academician can integrate into society to serve based on service and for the majesty of God.

 Increase the understanding of faith in the church, to live according to the church and in society to develop the attitudes and mentality of a Catholic graduate who can serve for the good of the people of Indonesia as a reflection of one's faith.

-Discussing the principles of Buddhism and its implementation in science and technology and its correct and proper practice in the daily life in Indonesia.
+Discussing the principles of Buddhism and its implementation in science and technology and its correct and proper practice in daily life in Indonesia.

-IPB 110 Religious Studies - Confucianism, 3(2-2)
+IPB 110 Religion - Confucianism, 3(2-1)

-IPB111 Pancasila and Civics, 2(2-0)
+IPB111 Civics, 2(2-0)

 IPB107 Introduction to Agricultural Science, 2(2-0)